jorge-cardoso/lss-usdl/LSS-USDL-v2/README.md

 ## Getting Started Tutorial

 A service system modeled in LSS-USDL is represented by RDF statements.
 We will use the Turtle notation because it's cleaner and easy to read and edit.

 The first step is to create a file that will hold the service model.
-For an express mail delivery service system we may create the file maildelivery.ttl.
-These are the RDF prefixes we need for this tutorial (you may add others and remove any that you might not use):
+For an express mail delivery service system we may create the file `EMail_Delivery.ttl`.
+The use case directory has a couple examples of service systems (see [The Express Mail Delivery service systems](https://github.com/jorge-cardoso/lss-usdl/blob/master/LSS-USDL-v2/use_cases/Express_Mail_Delivery.pdf)).These are the RDF prefixes we need for this tutorial (you may add others and remove any that you might not use):

 ```
 @prefix : <http://genssiz.org/lss-usdl/expressmail#> . # this is the prefix for our example, change the URL to match yours